-- OXYGEN SOURCE: Because you need a renewable source of O2, you really need an oxygen concentrator (actually, if you can get several, the more the merrier) as opposed to purchasing liquid O2 in a tank.
+- OXYGEN THERAPY; THE OXYGEN SOURCE: Because you need a renewable source of O2, you really need an oxygen concentrator (actually, if you can get several, the more the merrier) as opposed to purchasing liquid O2 in a tank.

-- LINE-IN TO THE RESERVOIR BAG: You will need a way to get the O2 from the oxygen concentrator and into the reservoir bag.
+- OXYGEN THERAPY; THE LINE-IN TO THE RESERVOIR BAG: You will need a way to get the O2 from the oxygen concentrator and into the reservoir bag.

-- RESERVOIR BAG: Pay attention because your EWOT reservoir bag needs to be made from non-toxic material as opposed to something like PVC or cheap plastic.
+- OXYGEN THERAPY; THE RESERVOIR BAG: Pay attention because your EWOT reservoir bag needs to be made from non-toxic material as opposed to something like PVC or cheap plastic.

-- LINE-OUT FROM THE RESERVOIR BAG: This is where the O2 goes after the reservoir bag inflates / fills up.
+- OXYGEN THERAPY; THE LINE-OUT FROM THE RESERVOIR BAG: This is where the O2 goes after the reservoir bag inflates / fills up.

-- A NON-REBREATHER MASK OR HIGH-FLOW NASAL CANNULA: Everyone claims to have the best mask(s) in the business.
+- OXYGEN THERAPY; THE NON-REBREATHER MASK OR HIGH-FLOW NASAL CANNULA: Everyone claims to have the best mask(s) in the business.
 They all come from the same 2 or 3 manufacturers.